 -

-You Just Don’t Understand: Troubled Engagements Between Feminists and IR Theorists (J. Ann Tickner, 1997)
+Tickner 1997_You Just Don’t Understand: Troubled Engagements Between Feminists and IR Theorists

 The macro and micro levels of this system correspond, respectively, to collectivities and individuals.